iArcanic/iss-cw/docs/report/iss-report.md

 hashed_password = bcrypt.hashpw(password.encode('utf-8'), salt)
 ```

 Finally, a new JSON object is created first as a Python dictionary.
 Note that the `hashed_password` and `salt` all have `.decode('utf-8')`, to allow them to be converted from bytes to strings.
 This is called JSON serialisation, since JSON does not support the storage of pure bytes.

-Using another abstract function. `data_store()`, that I created to simplify file writing, this new JSON object is written to the JSON database file.
+This JSON object is then stored.

 ```python
 new_user = {